aksommerville/egg2/README.md

 - - [ ] eggstra play: Show CPU consumption.
 - - [ ] eggstra play: Read from stdin.
 - - [ ] eggstra play: Play WAV files.
+- - [ ] Editor Launch: Is it possible to dismiss the iframe when game ends?
+Or allow Esc after it terminates?
+Having trouble capturing key events for it.
 - [ ] Review all "TODO" in source, there's a ton of them.
 - With the above complete, we can start migrating games:
 - [ ] Rewrite or migrate eggsamples for v2.